sigstore/docs/content/en/cosign/overview.md

 $ cosign sign <image URI>
 ```

-This works the same as signing a blob, but the signature becomes attached to the container itself.
+This works the same as signing a blob, but the signature and certificate are attached as container metadata.

 To verify a signed container image, use the following command: